-For the past six years, the Office of Sustainability and Environmental Resources (OSER) has been awarded a grant from the Maryland Energy Administration's (MEA) EmPOWER Clean Energy Communities program.
-Our 2019 Power Saver Retrofits (PSR) program will provide Home Performance with Energy Star audits and energy-saving home improvements to moderate- and low-income households.
+For the past eight years, the Office of Sustainability and Environmental Resources (OSER) has been awarded a grant from the Maryland Energy Administration’s (MEA) EmPOWER Clean Energy Communities program.
+Our ninth Power Saver Retrofits (PSR9) program will provide Home Performance with Energy Star audits and energy-saving home improvements to moderate- and low-income households through May 2023 (as long as funding is available).

-Through the 2019 Power Saver Retrofits, a limited number of eligible homeowners will receive a comprehensive Home Performance with Energy Star audit and up to $7,000 in energy efficiency improvements for their home.
-If the audit determines that a home's heating and cooling system (HVAC) needs to be replaced, a total of $10,000 is available for both efficiency improvements and HVAC replacement.
+Through the PSR program, a limited number of eligible homeowners will receive a comprehensive Home Performance with Energy Star audit and energy efficiency improvements for their home.
+If the audit determines that a home’s heating and cooling system (HVAC) needs to be replaced, funds may be available for both efficiency improvements and HVAC replacement.

 Eligible Energy-saving Projects